neilthaker07/cmpe202-irobot/XP_VALUE_Simplicity.md

 * We discussed which patterns can be implemented in their respected functionalities.
 * To achive simplicity we decided to split the code into other files as modules so code becomes more understandable and readable.
 * We discussed that how we should integrate patterns so that game remains in the working state.

+## Week 7 (5th November to 11th November): MOM
+* Everyone shared the status, progress and blockers of their task in the meeting.
+* We discussed which other patterns can be implemented in the game and extra features can be added to the game.
+Patterns like state pattern for the type of bricks, volume mute and unmute, etc and features like bonus point and bullet powerup.
+* Each member will perform testing of their functionality, fix the issues and code refactoring.
+* Most of the features of the game are implemented and integrated.
+So we can start testing as a whole game from the next week.